 9. When changes are requested

 There are times during projects when you might need to change your requirements or ask for something extra.
-A change request is defined as anything not written in the original brief or quote.
+A change request is defined as anything not written in the original brief, agreed functional specification or quote.

 When you make a change request, it might mean that the amount of work involved in the project will change.
 If extra work is incurred then we will charge for the extra time that we spend on it and you agree to pay for this time unless otherwise agreed in writing.
 If the job gets smaller then lucky you, we will discount your next invoice by the amount of time saved.

 In the case of design work, most fixed price design projects include unlimited design iterations within the scope of the original brief, but these iterations expire at the point where you approve the design either verbally or in writing, or if you change the design brief.
-After that point, any extra design changes that you request will be charged for.
+After that point, the time spent on any extra design changes that you request will be charged for at our hourly rate.

 10. Talking about timelines